The 'trial' of Sir John A. Macdonald: Would he be guilty of war crimes today?

 **This episode originally aired April 11, 2018.

 He's either a national hero or the architect of institutionalized violence.

 At a time when there are calls to remove Sir John A. Macdonald statues and rename schools bearing his name, we thought we'd bring Canada's first Prime Minister to court.

 "We realize the obvious difficulty in assessing the conduct of the first Prime Minister of Canada and viewing his conduct from the perspective informed by what we know today," said former Supreme Court Justice, Hon.
 Ian Binnie.
 "But if anyone can do it successfully, it is the two very experienced and able counsel we have today."

 Prosecutor Jean Teillet specializes in Indigenous law, and is the great-grandniece of Métis leader Louis Riel.

 "There were many crimes we say were committed by Sir John A. Macdonald's government against the Métis and the First Nations," said Teillet.
 "But today we speak only of charges known in international law as 'core crimes' — that is rape, assault with deadly intent and mass murder."

-This episode is the first part of a special two-part series on Ideas, and zeroes in on the first of the two charges — what's been called the "reign of terror" on the Métis from 1870 to 1872.
+This episode is the first of a special two-part series broadcast earlier this year.
+It zeroes in on the first of the two charges — what's been called the "reign of terror" on the Métis from 1870 to 1872.
 The second episode addresses the second charge: the starvation of Indigenous people on the plains.
 At the end of the second episode, Justice Binnie will deliver his verdict.